Low-frequency and Moir\'e Floquet engineering: a review: Applications to quantum materials

+where $V$ sets the strength of the position-dependent in-plane bias and the index $l=\pm 1$.
+The model parameters are fixed $ (V,w,\psi,a_0)=(8 \text{meV},-8.5 \text{meV},-89.6^\circ,3.47 \text{\AA}), $ following Ref.\cite{PhysRevLett.122.086402} for the case of MoTe$_2$, where $\psi$ a phase term and $a_0$ is the intra-layer distance between sites.
+The precise shape of the low-energy valence band dispersion $f(\mathbf k)$ and its corresponding coefficients for this material can be found in \cite{vogl2021}.
+In Fig. \ref{fig:tmd}(a) shows the band structure along a high-symmetry path in the mBZ, and in Fig. \ref{fig:tmd}(b) the energy differences between the second and third energy bands.
+At $\theta \approx 1.8$ degrees, the bands close and re-open, leading to a angle-dependent topological transition as indicated by the band Chern numbers $(C_2 = -1 ,C_3=0) \rightarrow (C_2 = 1 ,C_3 = -2)$.

+Now, we demonstrate that light can induce an analogous gap closing and lead to a non-equilibrium topological transition~\cite{vogl2021}.
+We consider a twisted TMD sample irradiated with longitudinal light from a waveguide.
+The time-dependent Hamiltonian is obtained via the replacement $w\to e^{-iAa_L\cos(\Omega t)}w$, as discussed in the previous examples.
+This is equivalent to an electric potential between layers, up to a gauge transformation.
+In the high-frequency regime, a van Vleck expansion to first order leads to the effective Floquet Hamiltonian

+By inspecting the effective Hamiltonian, we conclude that light from a waveguide decreases the strength of the interlayer coupling, leading to an effective change in the twist angle.
+In Fig.~\ref{fig:tmd}(c), shows the quasienergy bands along with the band Chern numbers and winding numbers.
+As the intensity of the laser is increased, the gap between the second and third bands decreases until it closes, leading to a topological transition $(C_2 = 1 ,C_3=-2) \rightarrow (C_2 = -1 ,C_3 = 0)$ (see Fig.\ref{fig:tmd}(d)).
+In turn, the winding number changes from $W=-2$ to $W=0$ across the transition.
+Therefore, topological transitions can be engineered in TMDs with light.

-We have studied graphene-based van der Waals heterostructures with Moir\'e superlattices driven by circularly polarized light in free space and confined into a waveguide.
-We considered the high, intermediate, and low-frequency regime and showed the high degree of tunability of the quasienergy band structure induced by the combined effects of a interlayer rotation and light.
+We have studied graphene- and transition metal dichalcogenide-based van der Waals heterostructures with Moir\'e superlattices driven by circularly polarized light in free space and confined into a waveguide.
+We considered the high, intermediate, and low-frequency regime.
+We showed the high degree of tunability of the quasienergy band structure induced by the combined effects of an interlayer rotation and light.
 In the next section, we depart from single-particle examples, and we consider a magnetic systems driven with infrared light and discuss its effects in the magnetic order.